 How Trees Can Help Cool Urban Heat Islands

-Climate Central recently analyzed the urban heat island index in 44 major US cities broken down by neighborhood and found that 41 million Americans are currently sweltering in urban heat islands.
+This alarming trend underscores the escalating impact of climate change, with urban areas experiencing intensified effects due to the urban heat island (UHI) phenomenon.
 This effect increases energy costs for air conditioning, strains the electricity grid, increases air pollution levels, and heat-related illness and deaths.

 Urban heat islands worsen the impact of heat waves, particularly for vulnerable populations, such as children, older adults, and those with health conditions.
 Many cities aren’t prepared for the risk of power failures during a heat wave.
 A recent study estimated that a combined blackout and heat wave would expose at least two-thirds of residents in those cities to heat exhaustion or heat stroke.